GeorgeVictorov/algorithms-benchmark/README.md

 5. **ShellSort** - An optimized Insertion Sort that compares elements far apart, reducing the number of swaps.
 6. **QuickSort** – Recursively sorts by partitioning the array into elements less or greater than a pivot.
 7. **QuickSortInplace** – In-place version of QuickSort that sorts the array without creating new slices.
+8. **MergeSort** – A divide-and-conquer algorithm that recursively splits and merges the array in sorted order.
+9. **MergeSortParallel** – A parallelized version of MergeSort that sorts array halves concurrently using goroutines for better performance on multi-core CPUs.